 The loan you receive can either fall under secured or unsecured loans.
-Understanding the difference between the secured and unsecured loan definition is essential, especially since the choice you make will affect loan repayment terms.
+Understanding the difference between secured vs. unsecured loans is essential, especially since the choice you make will affect loan repayment terms.
 In most cases, personal loans are offered as unsecured loans.

-Here is what you should know about an unsecured loan and the different types that exist:
+So what is an unsecured loan?
+Here is what you should know about the different types of unsecured loans available:

 The main difference between the two loan types is the presence of collateral.
 Secured loans are backed by collateral.
 This can be anything from a house to an investment.
 For instance, once you apply for a mortgage, your house becomes the collateral.
 In case you default on the loan (fail to pay it back), lenders will use your collateral to get back the loan balance.